What to Wear in Edinburgh

 Footwear: Knee-high boots.

-Accessories: A structured handbag.
+Accessories: A structured bag.

 10. Cozy Charm for Tea Rooms

-Footwear: Mary Janes or ballet flats.
+Footwear: Mary Janes or ballet flats

-Accessories: A pearl necklace and a dainty handbag.
+Accessories: Pearl necklace and small handbag.

 11. Smart Layers for Dean Village

-Footwear: Loafers or ankle boots.
+Shoes: Loafers, or ankle boots.

 Accessories: A scarf and leather gloves.

-This look pairs well with Dean Village’s picturesque streets and photo opportunities.
+The look goes well with Dean Village’s scenic streets and photo ops.

 12. Artistic Flair for the Scottish National Gallery